 We all relate to schools as places of learning and education.
-It is equipped with resources, books, activities, and an environment that can stimulate the child.
+It consists of resources, books, activities, and an environment that keeps the child engaged.
 But did you ever think your kitchen could be a great place to teach your child multiple skills!

-Asking your child to help you out in sorting and stacking vegetables can serve as a great opportunity to teach them about multiple things:
+Asking your child to help you out in sorting and stacking vegetables can serve as an opportunity to teach them about multiple things:

-Colours: while stacking, you can group similar coloured vegetables, fruits, spices, or pulses together, this can help them understand the concept of colours
+Colours: while stacking, you can group similar coloured vegetables, fruits, spices, or pulses which will help them understand the concept of colours

-Concept names: you can also introduce the names of the vegetable, fruits or any other favourite objects child has around the kitchen/house
+Concept names: you can name the vegetables and fruits or any other favourite objects in the kitchen.

-Motor skills: For older children, teaching the use of scissors to tear packets or knives to cut vegetables.
-Aids in the strengthening of fine motor skills, eye-hand coordination.
-While kneading the dough, giving a small portion to the child, and teaching them to knead it.
-This too will aid in the development of fine motor skills and build the strength of arms.
+Motor skills: For older children, teaching the use of scissors to tear open the packets or knives to cut vegetables.
+These aid in the strengthening of fine motor skills and eye-hand coordination.
+Kneading the dough, giving a small portion to the child, and teaching them to knead will aid in the development of fine motor skills and strengthen the arms.

-Once every week, giving them a chance to make a list of groceries to be brought for the whole week.
-The process of looking up requirements and making a list will boost their decision-making skills.
+Once every week, giving them a chance to make a list of groceries to be brought for the whole week will boost their decision-making skills.